pysat/pysat/docs/dependency.rst

       def setup(self):
           """Runs before every method to create a clean testing setup."""
           # Developers for instrument libraries should update the following line
-          # to point to their own library package
+          # to point to the location of the subpackage
           # e.g.,
           # self.inst_loc = mypackage.instruments
           self.inst_loc = customLibrary.instruments